 Can I apply for CPD/CEU/CCE points?

-The SCHOLAR program offers students the equivalent of 20 hours of professional development training, which is formally recorded on a certificate after course completion.
+The 12-week SCHOLAR program offers students the equivalent of 27 hours of professional development training, which is formally recorded on a certificate after course completion.

 The certificate of completion states students have completed training in ‘Applied Neuroscience and Brain Health’.
 The course is NOT a professional qualification.
 It is for professional development purposes.

-The Neuroscience Academy is an approved provider of Continuing Coach Education for 2019/2020 with the International Coaching Federation (18.29 hours CCE + 3.81 hours RD).
+The Neuroscience Academy is an approved provider of Continuing Coach Education for 2019/2020 with the International Coaching Federation (20 hours CCE + 7 hours RD).
 See here for ICF details.

 Many organisation and accreditation bodies allow members to self-assess their professional development.
 Please check your individual circumstances with your organisation/accreditor.
 Contact us if you have suggested organisations or accreditation bodies.

-Here in Australia, many students have applied for CPD points with the Australian Psychological Society or the Australian Nursing and Midwifery Federation, and NSW Teacher Identified Professional Development (TIPD).
+Here in Australia, many students have applied for CPD points with the Australian Psychological Society (APS), the Australian Nursing and Midwifery Federation, and NSW Teacher Identified Professional Development (TIPD).

 To gain The Neuroscience Academy certificate of completion and to be eligible to apply for professional development hours/points you’ll need to pass the multi-choice test with an 80% pass rate.
 The quiz is released during the final week of the course.